-Sasaki Chair of Design Culture and Principal, Tao Zhang, ASLA, PLA, Director of Sasaki’s Shanghai office, Dou Zhang, ASLA, PLA, and Senior Associate, Ming-Jen Hsueh, ASLA, PLA, were invited to present at the 2020 International Human Settlements and Future Cities Conference.
+Sasaki Chair of Design Culture and Principal, Tao Zhang, ASLA, PLA, Co-Director of Sasaki’s Shanghai office, Dou Zhang, ASLA, PLA, and Senior Associate, Ming-Jen Hsueh, ASLA, PLA, were invited to present at the 2020 International Human Settlements and Future Cities Conference.
 The three Sasaki designers shared their insights into the design of urban public space and urban renewal via an in-person and live-streamed, attracting over 3,700 virtual attendees.

 In his talk, “Edge Effects in the Public Realm and Ecology”, Tao Zhang first illustrated the concept of ‘edge effects’ using the example of Chicago Riverwalk, a waterfront redevelopment project completed by Sasaki in 2016.
 The design restored vibrancy along the river in six redefined blocks, referred to as “rooms,” including the Marina Plaza, the Cove and the River Theater.
 These spaces, each taking a unique form, uplift the city and revitalize the former industrial riverfront for unprecedented new uses.
 Zhang then examined another waterfront project, Wuhan Yangtze Riverfront Park.
 The design of the park celebrates the region’s strong river culture and leverages frequent flooding events as a vital driver of placemaking strategies.
 Much of the programming along the river is designed to celebrate the river’s spontaneity and incorporate its flooding as an essential element of the ever-changing landscape.